A Guide to Psychology and its Practice

 Second, you say you have a boyfriend.
 Well, if he really “cared” about you as he most likely says he does, then why isn’t he helping you pay for your treatment?

-So, to learn real love, you must learn to pay the full cost of life.
-And once you learn to give real love, rather than be stuck in the resentment of not feeling loved, your wounds will be healed, and your defensive symptoms will dissolve.
+So, to learn real love, it is necessary to learn to pay the full cost of life.
+Once you learn to give real love, rather than be stuck in the resentment of not feeling loved, your wounds will be healed, and your defensive symptoms will dissolve.

 Back to the list of questions